10 Must Ask Questions when Renting an Apartment

 What changes can I make (without losing my security deposit)?
 Leaving your personal mark on your new home is important.
 It is equally important to remember you do not want to lose your hard earned security deposit.
 Discuss all changes you want to make in detail with your landlord beforehand.

 How can I make rent payments?
 While this may seem like an obvious answer as everyone does online pay, there are still some old-school landlords who want cash in hand.
 Make sure you know what forms of payment your landlord accepts, as well as the website for online payments and/or who to make the check out to each month.

 What are my initial move-in costs?
 Every apartment handles the move-in process differently, so be sure to ask how much you will need before the apartment is yours.
 First + last month down is the most common, but additional security and application fees may apply.
-It costs the typical Philadelphia renter an average of $ just to walk through the door of their new apartment.

 How do I call for maintenance request?
 Emergency repairs can happen at any time, day or night.
 Make sure you know how your landlord handles urgent requests.
 If possible, get the phone number for the maintenance department so you can call them directly.

 What is the pet policy?
 Pet policies are often complicated and, unfortunately, most apartments do not allow pets at all.
 If you plan on bringing your pup or cat with you, the first question you should ask is if it is a pet-friendly apartment.
 Once you know it is, then you can go into details on breed and weight specifications, extra fees, etc.

 What is the parking situation?
 If you’re renting in Philadelphia and you have a car, or more than one friend, this is a very important question to ask.
 You’ll want to make sure that parking is included with your apartment, or if you’ll have to fight for street parking on a daily basis.
 Then, you’ll need to ask if the spot is included with your rent or if there is an additional fee associated.